ysfelhamri/Snoopy/README.md

 ## Handling Interactions

-In order to handle interaction between the different entities in the game their data is stored into a two dimensional array and replaced with spacial symbols for the graphical interface :
+In order to handle interaction between the different entities in the game their data is stored into a two dimensional array and replaced with special symbols for the graphical interface :

 | Data in the Matrix | Symbol | Description |
 | :---: | :---: | :---: |